Self-starting Mode Locking

 Self-starting is generally more difficult to achieve in mode-locked lasers with long laser resonators, i.e. with a low pulse repetition rate, and for lasers generating very short pulses.
 This results from the huge ratio of peak power (in the mode-locked state) to average power.
 The saturable absorber parameters must be adjusted to achieve reasonably strong (i.e. not too strong) absorber saturation under mode-locked conditions, which leads to only very weak effects for the first fluctuations occurring in a continuous-wave state.

-For such reasons, ultrafast fiber lasers often exhibit non-self-starting mode locking.
+For such reasons, ultrafast fiber lasers often exhibit non-self-starting mode locking, despite the usually large modulation depth of the used absorber.
 It can occur e.g. that after switching the laser on, the pump power first has to be set to a high level where mode locking starts, and then reduced to a level where stable high-quality pulses are generated.